Manual data work is the bane of my existence, but I’m afraid to leave and find the same thing somewhere else.

 Dig into critical features like stateful sync, global deduplication, sync vs. integration, data lineage, and data quality monitoring.

-But aside from a tool - get your data teams involved actively in GTM support.
-Train data engineers on Salesforce and HubSpot and NetSuite.
+Get your data teams actively involved in GTM support.
+Train data engineers on Salesforce, HubSpot and NetSuite.
 They will bring excellent insight to the table in terms of how to navigate the nuances of the inherited data structures within the GTM tech stack.

 As Pedram Navid put it on The Distributed Truth podcast: “Data leaders need to attach to business value.”